Putin puts nuclear forces on high alert, escalating tensions

 Around the same time as Putin’s nuclear move, Ukrainian President Volodymyr Zelenskyy’s office said on the Telegram messaging app that the two sides would meet at an unspecified location on the Belarusian border.
 The message did not give a precise time for the meeting.

-The announcement came hours after Russia announced that its delegation had flown to Belarus to await talks.
-Ukrainian officials initially rejected the move, saying any talks should take place elsewhere than Belarus, since it has allowed its territory to be used by Russian troops as a staging ground for the invasion.
+Ukrainian officials initially rejected the holding of talks in Belarus, saying any discussions should take place elsewhere, since Belarus has allowed its territory to be used by Russian troops as a staging ground for the invasion.

 “The past night was tough – more shelling, more bombing of residential areas and civilian infrastructure,” Zelenskyy said.